jquast/ucs-detect/docs/intro.rst

 History
 =======

+- 1.0.4 (2023-11-13): Add support for Emoji with VS-16 and more complete testing.
+  Published test results.

 - 1.0.3 (2023-10-28): Drop python 2 support.
 Add more advanced testing.
 Changes
   default behavior when called without arguments, use ``ucs-detect --quick --shell`` to use the new release with matching previous release behavior.